-Complexity - Employees provide operational support of the computer system and equipment; add and delete users, terminals, and other equipment on the system or network; troubleshoot equipment, software, and data communications problems; and monitor the system for performance and quality of service to users.
-Duties include discussions with users or potential users of the system to explain the information technology capabilities of the system being managed; researching of current and potential software or programming capabilities to determine information technology possibilities; training of users on the capabilities of the system; and assisting users in problem determination and resolution.
-This level is distinguished by a variety of uses of the software and system requiring more knowledge of user functions to support the computerization efforts.
-Duties may include supervision.
+Complexity - Employees provide operational support of the computer system and equipment; add and delete users, terminals, and other equipment on the system or network; troubleshoot equipment, software, and communications problems; and monitor the system for speed and performance.
+Duties include discussions with users or potential users of the system to explain the information technology capabilities of the system being managed; to define enhancements or levels of service expected of the system; to research current and potential software or programming capabilities to determine computerization possibilities; to train users on the capabilities of the system; and to provide problem determination and resolution for users.
+This level is distinguished by the variety of uses of the system requiring more in-depth knowledge of system capabilities to determine user computerization possibilities and to troubleshoot equipment, software, and communications problems; and the involvement with management in defining user needs and projecting budgets for a system or the application of technology.
+Duties usually include supervision.

 Guidelines - Computer system, software, and equipment manuals and documentation are used as references in administering the system and troubleshooting user problem situations.
-Vendor and central computing organizations provide additional technical resources as required.
+Technical advice is provided by vendor representatives and central computing center consultants on problems that cannot be resolved.